 - And more…

 Recently Stanford University reported the efficacy of Stem Cells on stroke victims.
 In some of these patients, reversal of damaged brain tissue occurred.
 In June of 2016, Stanford declares stem cells as safe and beneficial for chronic stroke victims.
 A patient who lost movement in her right arm and leg, regained her movement after stem cells were injected into her brain.

 The difficulty most non-medical professionals have in understanding stem cells is that they are a natural part of the body’s own healing process.
 Whenever we suffer an injury, our bodies were designed to heal themselves.
 As we age, and perhaps due to lifestyle, our healing capacity diminishes.
 The beauty of stem cell procedures is we can take our own healing stem cells, concentrate them, and reintroduce them to injury sites for more effective healing capacity.

 Stem Cells are being used internationally on a wide-scale basis.
 The United States is falling dangerously behind due to regulatory issues.
 Because stem cells are natural, regulators have found it difficult in the USA to find a balance between limiting access to life-enhancing stem cell procedures, and access to care.

 Stem Cell Quality – Adipose Stem Cells versus Bone Marrow

-There is a common misconception within the medical community about which stem cell harvesting technique produces the highest quality and quality of stem cells most effective at regenerating injury for varying different tissue lineages.
-For instance, some physicians may recommend adipose derived stem cells for soft tissue injuries, while others recommend bone marrow derived stem cells for bone degeneration.
+There is a common misconception within the medical community about which stem cell harvesting technique produces the highest quality and quantity of stem cells most effective at regenerating injury for varying different tissue lineages.
+For instance, some physicians may recommend adipose-derived stem cells for soft tissue injuries, while others recommend bone marrow-derived stem cells for bone degeneration.